 Morpheus is a platform that allows Essence tools and applications to run on existing operating systems like MacOS, with Android, iOS, tvOS, WatchOS, Linux,, and Windows versions coming in 2021 and 2022.

-Whether applying pre-existing (packaged as Powers) or code generated by the Essence Agent, this Skill brings a powerful capability to efficiently apply transforms (e.g. AI/ML algorithms and more) to any signal or data in real-time, without the need to write code.
+Whether applying fixed legacy code (packaged as Powers) or code generated by the Essence Agent, this Skill brings a powerful capability to efficiently apply transforms (e.g. AI/ML algorithms and more) to any signal or data in real-time, without the need to write code.

 Morpheus can transform existing programming jobs into tiny algorithmic units.
 Examples might include identifying a search pattern, processing a mathematical formula, a file seek and read, and the reordering of data.

 Each of these algorithmic units can be expressed in different code templates that produce different machine instructions.
 Each of these instructions can be bundled and profiled for timing, for energy use, and for resource use and then separated to run on different processor cores based on scheduling access to changes in data.

 While some workloads, such as banking transaction processing, are intrinsically serial in nature, the latencies associated with the reading of caches, disk I/O, network packets, and other events can make it possible to split up the work for better performance in many cases.

 Some tasks, such as image rendering, sound rendering, and shape generation are inherently optimal for parallel processing.
 Other tasks such as searching for data patterns, sorting, running mathematical formulas, and logical decisions of a container of data, simulations, and synchronizing precisely timed changes amongst machines can also be parallelized easily.
 This parallelization can be accomplished using a transform that allows all cores to run simultaneously (or go to sleep if idle) by transforming workloads into algorithmic units and scheduling their instructions across multiple computing processors.